 - count

 - debug

-- readi2c, writei2c
+- readi2c, writei2c, i2cin, i2cout

 - pause, wait

 - pulsin, pulsout

 - pwm. pwmout

-- serin, serout, sertxd, serrxd
+- serin, serout, sertxd, serrxd, hsersetup, hserin, hserout

-- sound, tune, play
+- sound

-Note that nap and sleep are not affected by resonator speed as they use their own, separate, internal timer.
+Note that nap, doze and sleep are not affected by resonator speed as they use their own, separate, internal timer.

 The following commands will not work at 8 or 16MHz due to timing issues with the external device listed.
-Note that X1 and X2 parst automatically switch to internal 4MHz operation to process these commands, so the external frequency can be higher.
+Note that X1 and X2 parts automatically switch to internal 4MHz operation to process these commands, so the external frequency can be higher.